jgrk28/DungeonCrawl/Snarl/Planning/state.md

 **Methods**
 * void actorAction(Actor actor, Point destination)
     * Moves the actor and deals with any interaction that occurs during the movement
-    * Arguments:
-        * actor - the actor that is moving
-        * destination - the cartesian coordinate for the player’s destination
 * GameState isLevelOver()
     * Checks if the level is over.
 If so, if it was won or lost
     * GameState can be Active, Won, or Lost